Dev-Mehta/Blog/_data/blog/2021-06-12-day-1-of-learning-dsa-here-is-what-i-learned.md

   of these learnings over there.
 thumbnail: /assets/Day 1 of Learning DSA - Here is What I Learned.png
 ---
 From today(12th Jun, 2021) I started learning Data Structures and Algorithms at my own pace.
-Being a 3rd year college student I already knew the basics of sorting, searchin, Big-O Complexities and other stuff that mind sound scary to newbies.
+Being a 3rd year college student I already knew the basics of sorting, searching, Big-O Complexities and other stuff that mind sound scary to newbies.
 But as we all know if you really want to stand out as a programmer you need to understand from stacks to heaps, pointer to pointer math and other stuff related to data structures and algorithms.
 ﻿
 As I went on to search the best resources to study data structure and algorithms, I found a wonderful [study plan](https://github.com/jwasham/coding-interview-university) by [John Washam](https://github.com/jwasham/) which was prepared for cracking Google Software Engineer Coding Interview.
 You can take a look at it [here](https://github.com/jwasham/coding-interview-university).
 Instead of forking his same repo, I wanted my coding structure to be a bit different.
 Long story short, I created [my own repo](github.com/Dev-Mehta/dsa-daily-practice) for archiving my code of these learnings over there.
 ﻿